jackeichen/pydiskcmd/README.md

-  sanitize-log          Retrieve Sanitize Log, show it self-test-log         Retrieve the SELF-TEST Log, show it telemetry-log         Retrieve the Telemetry Log, show it persistent_event_log  Get persistent event log from device reset                 Resets the controller subsystem-reset       Resets the subsystem fw-download           Download new firmware
+  sanitize-log          Retrieve Sanitize Log, show it self-test-log         Retrieve the SELF-TEST Log, show it telemetry-log         Retrieve the Telemetry Log, show it persistent-event-log  Get persistent event log from device reset                 Resets the controller subsystem-reset       Resets the subsystem fw-download           Download new firmware